A00448484/A00448484_MCDA5510/Assignment1/ReadME.md

 **Assignment 1**

-**Goal: ** To write a program that check and read data from all the files present in the main directory and collate that in one file.
+**Goal **: To write a program that check and read data from all the files present in the main directory and collate that in one file.

 **Approach: **